 A soggy and sunny summer means autumn has come early to the south of England

-A cold and sunny spring, followed by a soggy and sunny summer, means we are already seeing signs of autumn in the south of England, say Forestry England experts.
+In 2021, a cold and sunny spring, followed by a soggy and sunny summer, means we are already seeing signs of autumn in the south of England, say Forestry England experts.

 Met Office data shows that the south and south-east of England has been particularly wet this summer with around double the average rainfall in places.
 This rain, coupled with above average sunshine, has meant that we are already noticing signs of autumn within our forests.

 Mike Pittock, Head of Environment and Planning for South District says:

 "At Alice Holt we are already finding ripe blackberries in the undergrowth, our rowan trees are full of big juicy berry-like fruit, and lots of fungi is popping up on the forest floor.
 These are signs that we would expect to see in September.”

 “The abundance of rain means all the trees are looking lush and green, but the acorns, conkers and sweet chestnuts are ripening, getting ready for their time to fall.”